LIAAD/Time-Matters/README.md

 #### Install External Dependencies
 Time-Matters rests on the extraction of relevant keywords and temporal expressions found in the text.

 For the first (that is, the extraction of relevant keywords), we resort to [YAKE!](https://github.com/LIAAD/yake) keyword extractor.
-More about the extraction of relevant keywords below.

 ``` bash
 pip install git+https://github.com/LIAAD/yake